ctowen/titanium-frd/simplex.md

 You can either get access to the latest software through your Wind River representative or if you have Windshare access you can obtain it there.

 Log into https://windshare.windriver.com/ with your Wind River account.
-If you don't have account
+If you don't have account then

-TODO - how to get an account
+TODO - how does one get an account?

 ![1518115485314](images/1518115485314.png)

 Download the lasted version of Titanium Cloud as well as the license file.
 If you do not have access to a license file, contact your Wind River representative.
+You will need it to complete this guide.

 ### Copy Wind River Titanium to USB Flash Drive